Use these simple tips for reading old handwriting in those genealogy documents and find your ancestors in the records.

 As you work through the tips below, take your time.
 Don’t rush yourself.
 Walk away from the document, and do something completely different for a while.
 I find taking a walk or just being outside in general refreshes my mind and my focus.

 1.Read the document out loud.

 This may sound simple, and really it is.
 Think phonetically.
 Words might have been spelled differently or simply spelled at they sounded to the writer.
 This is especially true if you are working with family documents such as old family letters or the family Bible.

 My great grandmother Esther Lee Richardson (of Pittsylvania County, VA) corresponded regularly with a large number of friends and cousins in the early 1900’s.
 I am fortunate to have that collection and use it in my research of her.
 However, let’s just say, not all of those postcards are easy to read.
-Penmanship might have been poor, but the spelling of many words was fluid.
+Penmanship might have been poor, and the spelling of many words was fluid across many of the letters.
 The letters also contained local patterns of speech.

 2. Learn what common abbreviations meant.

 I worked in the medical profession for many years.
 Reading medical records including all those unique-to-the-profession abbreviations was second nature.
 Put me in a different profession such as the legal profession, and I will struggle to get the full meaning of the terms and abbreviations.

 All professions seem to have their own set of abbreviations or their own language if you will.

 Abbreviations in documents were common in our ancestor’s time as well as now.
 Learning and understanding what they meant is crucial to fully deciphering and understanding a document.